gradle-nexus/publish-plugin/README.md

 ### Publishing to Maven Central via Sonatype OSSRH

-In order to publish to Maven Central via Sonatype's OSSRH Nexus, you simply need to add the `sonatype()` repository like in the example below.
+In order to publish to Maven Central (aka the Central Repository or just Central) via Sonatype's OSSRH Nexus, you simply need to add the `sonatype()` repository like in the example below.
 It's `nexusUrl` and `snapshotRepositoryUrl` are pre-configured.

 ```gradle
 nexusPublishing {